mbaumer/us_hep_funding/docs/_states/AL.md

 ## AL-04 -- Rep. Robert Aderholt (R)
 ### Committees
 Robert Aderholt is the #3 Republican on the House Committee on Appropriations

+Robert Aderholt is the #3 Republican on the House Appropriations Subcommittee on Commerce, Justice, and Science

 ### HEP Grants
 ```